config system settings

 Description

-Fortinet recommends to disable the SIP session-helper (Layer4), and use the SIP Application Layer Gateway (ALG) (Layer7).
+Fortinet recommends disabling the SIP session-helper (Layer4) and using the SIP Application Layer Gateway (ALG) (Layer7).

 Currently supported FortiOS versions have SIP-ALG enabled by default.

-If SIP-ALG was disabled on a recent firmware, you can enable it with:
+If SIP-ALG was disabled on a recent firmware, enable it with:

 # config system settings